rust-embedded/book/src/intro/tooling.md

 ## `cargo-generate` OR `git`

-Bare metal programs are non-standard (`no_std`) Rust programs that require some fiddling with the linking process to get the memory layout of the program right.
-All this requires unusual files (like linker scripts) and unusual settings (like linker flags).
-We have packaged all that for you in a template so that you only need to fill in the blanks such as the project name and the characteristics of your target hardware.
+Bare metal programs are non-standard (`no_std`) Rust programs that require some adjustments to the linking process in order to get the memory layout of the program right.
+This requires some additional files (like linker scripts) and settings (like linker flags).
+We have packaged those for you in a template such that you only need to fill in the missing information (such as the project name and the characteristics of your target hardware).

 Our template is compatible with `cargo-generate`: a Cargo subcommand for creating new Cargo projects from templates.
 You can also download the